Contact dermatitis occurs when your skin reacts to a particular substance.

 This can be either:

-- an irritant - a substance that damages the skin
+- an irritant – a substance that directly damages the outer layer of skin

 Irritant contact dermatitis

 Irritant contact dermatitis may be caused by frequent exposure to a weak irritant, such as soap or detergent.
 It may also develop if you've been in contact with a stronger irritant for a short while.

 You're at an increased risk of irritant contact dermatitis if you also have atopic eczema, which is the most common form of eczema.